Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 ## The coding

 I started coding to link my Google Calendar to C++ code for the ESP32.
-After some research, I found out that it’s best to run a back-end server (with Node) to properly handle OAuth 2.0.
+After some research, I found out that it’s best to run a back-end server to properly handle OAuth 2.0.
 Fortunately, I was the back-end developer for Project Tech last year, so I'm quite comfortable with that.

-Code for the back-end: First, download npm packages:
+Code for the back-end:

+First, open VScode and make a new project, and call it: app.js.

+After, download npm packages using your terminal:
 ```
  npm install express googleapis
 ```